 As former British colonies, South Africa and New Zealand share a historical bond.
 Cape Town was the last haven for European migrant ships before they braved the roaring forties of the Southern Ocean and headed for New Zealand.

-During the 1860s the New Zealand government recruited military settlers from Cape Town to provide a buffer zone in the land wars.
+During the 1860s the New Zealand government recruited military settlers from Cape Town to help provide a buffer zone after the land wars.
 Most were probably British or Irish.
-Close to a thousand landed in Auckland in 1864 after only three to five years’ experience of colonial life in the Cape of Good Hope.
+Close to a thousand landed in Auckland in 1864 after three to five years’ experience of colonial life in the Cape of Good Hope.

 New Zealand’s first overseas war

 The South African War (1899–1902), also known as the Boer War, was the first in which New Zealand troops fought overseas.
 The First Contingent was seen off by 40,000 people in 1899.
 More than 6,000 men took part, serving mainly as mounted infantry.
 A small number of women also went as nurses and schoolteachers.
 On 15 January 1900 a detachment from the First Contingent crushed a Boer attempt to seize a hill overlooking the contingent’s camp at Slingersfontein.
 The battle site was renamed New Zealand Hill.

 The 1871 New Zealand census listed 405 people born in the Cape of Good Hope.
 By 1911 there were over 1,000 South Africans, and the population hovered around this mark for the next 40 years.

 From 1948 to 1994 a white minority government ruled South Africa.
 Its discriminatory policy of apartheid favoured whites and enforced separate development for blacks and other ethnic groups.